CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

 ##                 45.91429                 50.22143
 ```

 What does this tell us?
 First, it gives a t statistic (-1.44) and the degrees of freedom (df) for the test (21.45).
-You can revisit this other tutorial for more explanation, but the key thing is that the df determines the nature of the sampling distribution under the null, against which we compare our observed t statistic in order to get a p-value (0.16).
+You can revisit this [other tutorial for more explanation](https://github.com/CRFCSDAU/EH6126_data_analysis_tutorials/blob/master/Unit_1_Review/Frequentist_inference.md), but the key thing is that the df determines the nature of the sampling distribution under the null, against which we compare our observed t statistic in order to get a p-value (0.16).

-If you look at the Rmd file, you will see that I used in line code to give these numbers in the text above.
+If you look at the Rmd file for this tutorial, you will see that I used in-line code to give these numbers in the text above.
 That way, if something about the data changes, I can just re-run the code and the numbers will all be appropriately updated.
 Trust me...things almost always change at some point, at least at bit, so this is very handy.
 In fact, now I want to "re-code" by variable for study arm for that the results we see are for the active arm relative to the placebo arm.
 That way my t statistic will be positive, reflecting that mean GLVEF was higher in the active arm, which is better.

 ```r